susyjam/3.5-Months-of-Bertelsmann-Scholarship-Data-Track/README.md

 ![Advance Day 41][D41.1]
 #### My quote of the day: “The first step is you have to say that you can.” – Will Smith
 ![ Will Smith ][D41.2]

+## Day 42 - D35 #60daysofudacity : Wednesday, January 13, 2021

+ 1. Today I continued with Lesson 5: Project(Optional): Predicting Catalog Demand (5.5)🤓💜
+ 2. My quote of the day: I loved this phrase even though it's in Spanish "go at your own pace, do not see other people's clocks."
+ 3. Today I continued with the Data Analyst in Python in Dataquest course

+My progress log link on github

+Today I want to motivate @Frida @Avinash Kumar @Harkirat Singh @LauraT @Smpsnseun.Udacity @Vipul Aggarwal @Oluwatosin @Olga Gnatenko @hilsia @Gustavo @Richard @Aarthi Alagammai @Viena Baca @Sumnima Thapa @maibelca @Guillermo Fontánez @Ghulam Mustafa @PuzzleDots @Syed Haider Ali Shah @Ashish Kumar Panigrahy to continue with great enthusiasm in this learning challenge 💜

+#### My progress Day 40- D33 #60daysofudacity
+![Advance Day 42][D42.1]
+#### My quote of the day: I loved this phrase even though it's in Spanish "go at your own pace, do not see other people's clocks."
+![ Will Smith ][D42.2]